liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.63 (2025//) =
+* Integrate jodit as editor
+* Small small sumup and braintree fixes
+* Use newer mollie api code implementation
+* Fix mollie refund (description is now a required parameter there)
+* Eventmail preview didn't include the attachment (the actual mailing does)

 = 2.5.62 (2025/05/05) =
 * Typo for payments in membership payments